Partnering with school leaders to navigate complexity and lead with intention

 • Coaching circles for principals to end professional isolation through peer learning

-• Multi-session programs helping staff navigate identity shifts (e.g., from "enforcer" to "facilitator" in Vision for Engagement)
+• Multi-session programs helping staff navigate shifts in identity, mindset and behaviour

 • Cohort-based programs building adaptive leadership capacity across regions